tbenthompson/cppimport/README.md

 # Import C++ files directly from Python!

 **The technical description:** cppimport is a small import hook that determines whether there is a C++ source file that matches the requested module.
-If there is, the file is compiled as a Python extension using [pybind11](https://github.com/pybind/pybind11) and placed in the same folder as the C++ source file.
+If there is, the file is compiled as a Python extension and placed in the same folder as the C++ source file.
 Python is then able to find the module and load it.

 **Simpler language please:** Sometimes Python just isn't fast enough.
-Or you have existing code in a C++ library.
+Or you have existing code in a C++ library or C library.
 So, you write a Python *extension module*, a library of compiled code.
-I recommend [pybind11](https://github.com/pybind/pybind11) for the C++ to Python bindings.
+If you're using C++, I recommend [pybind11](https://github.com/pybind/pybind11) for the C++ to Python bindings.
 I've done this a lot over the years.
 But, I discovered that my productivity goes through the floor when my development process goes from *Edit -> Test* in just Python to *Edit -> Compile -> Test* in Python plus C++.
 So, `cppimport` modifies the import process in Python so that you can type `import modulename`, to compile and import a C++ extension.
 Internally, when no matching Python module is found, `cppimport` looks for a file `modulename.cpp`.
 If one is found, it's compiled and loaded as an extension module.

 I'm a big fan of the workflow that this enables, where you can edit both C++ files and Python and recompilation happens transparently.